koneman/med-Imagic/README.md

 # med-imagic
-dApp for electronic health records
+building a dApp for electronic health records